Heyimlulu/Heyimlulu/README.md

 # ⚡ About me

-I'm a student as an IT-Specialist, Software Development **[Federal VET Diploma in Information Technology]**
+I'm a student as an IT-Specialist in Software Development **[Federal VET Diploma in Information Technology]**

 <div align="center" style="max-width=100%;">
   <a href="https://github.com/Heyimlulu">